tedneward/Azgaarnoth/Classes/Prestige/TattooAdept.md

 ## Tattoo Mastery
 *2nd-level tattoo adept feature*

 Your proficiency bonus is doubled when you make an ability check that uses tattooist’s supplies.
-When you create magic tattoos, you require only half the usual downtime.

 When you activate a one of your Dancing Ink tattoos or another magic tattoo that normally grants you some bonus or benefit for a duration, you can grant the effects to one willing creature you touch instead of yourself.
 You can’t transfer the ability to cast a spell or any permanent benefit.